Dhammayangyi Temple – The Haunted Temple of Bagan

-Dhammayangyi Temple is the Most Massive Structure in Bagan
+Dhammayangyi Temple is the biggest structure in Bagan

 The massive Dhammayangyi Temple was constructed in the 12th century (supposedly between 1167 and 1170) by the order of King Narathu, who was later given the name Kalagya Min or “the king slain by Indians”.
 Narathu claimed the succession of Bagan throne by murdering his own king father and his elder brother, who had been chosen to become King, in cold blood.

 Legend had it that the King felt guilty for what he did and was so worried about bad karma that he had the Dhammayangyi Temple constructed to gain merit and redeem for the sin of killing his father and elder brother.
 According to legendary tales, King Narathu supervised the construction himself.
 He set the rule that workers would have their arms chopped or even be beheaded if they the brickworks were not perfectly fit without a gap between two given bricks.

 The Great View of the Temple Complex from Above

 Unfortunately, the construction of Dhammayangyi Temple could never be completed.
 It was soon halted after the assassination of King Narathu.
 There are two main theories about the mastermind behind the assassination of the king.

 The better - known theory claims that the King was assassinated by a group of Indians dispatched by the King of Pateikkaya.
 Narathu was said to kill one of his wives, also an Indian princess, for having practice Hindu rituals.
 For this reason, in order to avenge his beloved daughter, the Indian King mandated eight assassins to get rid of King Naru right in the Dhammayangyi Temple.
 The lesser known tale states that the assassination plotted by the invaders from Sri Lanka.